Why is Fix and Repair so Important?

 Are you handy?
 Do you have repair skills you’d like to share (e.g., jewelry, small appliances, bicycles, etc.)?
 Sign up to be one of our Fix-it Coaches.

-Whether you want to help fix or just observe you’re heartily invited to attend: sign up well in advance.
+Whether you want to help fix or just observe you’re heartily invited to attend.

 If an item can’t be repaired, recycling used electronics can help recover valuable resources and properly manage potentially hazardous materials.
 Certain electronics are also banned from being put in the trash in the District.
 The eCYCLE DC program brings individuals in the District of Columbia more options for recycling their electronics.